oercompbiomed/Odense-2021/README.md

 A short introduction to programming and how to prepare yourself and your computer for the computational exercises at the Summer School https://rise.articulate.com/share/Y-vw0ZckATqKqyh4u44c8p9YN-UEtr8r

+We expect you to have a working Jupyter environment with Python and R kernels.

 **Online platform (potential)**
 We will try out the AirMeet platform that allows a more conference-like environment and increased social interactions: link TBA